cunterrainer/Hardware-Plotter/README.md

 ### Windows
 Nothing, everything is provided.
 ### Linux
-Following libraries have to be installed and accessible for the current user:
+Following libraries have to be installed and accessible to the current user:
+- xorg (should contain:)
+  - libx11
+  - libxcursor
+  - libxrandr
+  - libxinerama
+  - libxi
 - gtk-3
-- glib-2.0
-- gobject-2.0
-- X11
+- glib-2
+- libgobject-2.0 (only some distros)

-On most distros you can simply install them via your package manager
+On some distros you have to make sure to install the developement `-dev` versions.

 ## Using premake
 This is the prefered and only way if you want to have a visual studio project.
 The project uses premake as it's build system with the premake5 binaries already provided.
 I've tested building it with visual studio, clang and gcc, however other compilers might work aswell, just give it a try.